 Other Activities: Drafn has several other events throughout the year, including barbecues, toga parties, beach parties, an annual Yule party, and more.

-Drafn Anniversary: is held now in the summer.
-It is the social event of the year for Drafn and includes many fun events such as, archery, axe throwing, hammer toss, spear throwing, garb contest, tequila crossbow, boffer contest, war tourney, saga contest and more.
+Drafn Anniversary: Is held in the summer.
+It is the social event of the year for Drafn and includes many fun events such as archery, axe throwing, hammer toss, spear throwing, garb contest, tequila crossbow, boffer contest, war tourney, saga contest and more.

 Getting Started: It doesn’t take a lot to get started.
 You don’t have to have Viking A-frame and a full set of armor.
 At a war all you need is what you usually take with you when you go camping, plus some sort of medieval garb.
 You can even borrow some garb for your first war.
 Or if you come to a tourney, all you will need is your picnic lunch, and some sort of medieval garb.

 For up-to-date information and events, please visit the Drafn Facebook Site.